 Whether these caps will apply to your own birth injury case, however, will depend on where you live in the United States and the discretion of the judge involved in your case.

-Although it’s not required for individuals to hire an attorney to file birth injury claims, having legal representation in a medical malpractice case is highly recommended.
+Although it’s not required for individuals to hire an attorney to file birth injury claims, having legal representation in a medical malpractice lawsuit is highly recommended.

 Without extensive knowledge and experience handling birth injury claims, it can be very challenging for the average person to find the time and resources necessary to gather the evidence needed to support their claim, build a strong case, and fight for a fair settlement.